freenas/freenas-docs/userguide/tasks.rst

 created.

-After the credentials and receiving bucket have been configured, :menuselection:`Tasks --> Cloud Sync` is used to define the schedule for running a cloud sync task.

-Click :guilabel:`Add Cloud Sync` to display the menu shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.
+After the credentials and receiving bucket have been configured, :menuselection:`Tasks --> Cloud Syncs --> Add Cloud Sync` is used to define the schedule for running a cloud sync task.
+An example is shown in :numref:`Figure %s <tasks_cloudsync_add_fig>`.